Frequently Asked Questions About Home Inspections

 Inquest Inspections believes in transparent pricing.
 For detailed pricing click here.

 All appliances, materials, HVAC units, components, etc. have a service life.
 The only thing that truly lasts is the dirt upon which the home is sitting.
 Here is a helpful link to a guide that will help you learn what you might expect in the future.
 Life Expectancy Chart.

 Typical inspections last between 2 – 6 hours depending on the age, condition, the size of the home and the services being performed.
-An Inquest Comprehensive +Plus inspection may take up to 6 hours, depending on the square footage of the home.
+An Inquest Comprehensive +Plus inspection for a 4,000 square foot home may take up to 6 hours, depending on the square footage of the home.

 Every roof that can be safely and easily traverse will be walked.
 Steep roofs and roofs experiencing extreme temperatures will be inspected with the use of drone technology.
 The Inquest Inspections inspector is licensed through the FAA to safely operate an unmanned aerial drone.
 Check out this rooftop inspection that will blow your mind!